-- (ii) In respect of a central counterparty's gross equity positions, the sum of all relevant long equity positions and all relevant short equity positions, held in its book, a central counterparty must on a market by market basis (in respect of each relevant national market or currency in which the central counterparty holds equities) calculate and maintain a minimum required amount of capital relating to specific risk, which must,- - (aa) in the case of a less liquid equity portfolio that complies with such requirements or criteria as may be determined by the Authority be equal to 12 % of the gross equity position; - (bb) in all other cases, be equal to 8 % of the gross equity position. - (iii) In respect of a central counterparty's net position in a specific equity market or equity index (the difference between the sum of all relevant long equity positions and the sum of all relevant short equity positions in a particular national equity market or equity index) held in its book, a central counterparty must calculate and maintain a minimum required amount of capital relating to general risk equal to 8 % of the net equity position. - (iv) A central counterparty must include all equity derivative instruments and off-balance sheet positions that are affected by changes in equity prices, including any future or swap contract on individual equities or stock indices, and the central counterparty must- - (aa) measure and report any equity position arising from an option contract in accordance with the relevant requirements in this sub-regulation; - (bb) convert all relevant derivative positions into notional equity positions in the relevant underlying instruments; - (cc) report any future or forward contract relating to an individual equity at the current market price; - (dd) treat any equity swap contract as two notional positions;
+(ii) In respect of a central counterparty's gross equity positions, the sum of all relevant long equity positions and all relevant short equity positions, held in its book, a central counterparty must on a market by market basis (in respect of each relevant national market or currency in which the central counterparty holds equities) calculate and maintain a minimum required amount of capital relating to specific risk, which must,-

+- (aa) in the case of a less liquid equity portfolio that complies with such requirements or criteria as may be determined by the registrar be equal to 12 per cent of the gross equity position; - (bb) in all other cases, be equal to eight per cent of the gross equity position. - (iii) In respect of a central counterparty's net position in a specific equity market or equity index (the difference between the sum of all relevant long equity positions and the sum of all relevant short equity positions in a particular national equity market or equity index) held in its book, a central counterparty must calculate and maintain a minimum required amount of capital relating to general risk equal to eight per cent of the net equity position. - (iv) A central counterparty must include all equity derivative instruments and off-balance sheet positions that are affected by changes in equity prices, including any future or swap contract on individual equities or stock indices, and the central counterparty must- - (aa) measure and report any equity position arising from an option contract in accordance with the relevant requirements in this sub-regulation; - (bb) convert all relevant derivative positions into notional equity positions in the relevant underlying instruments; - (cc) report any future or forward contract relating to an individual equity at the current market price; - (dd) treat any equity swap contract as two notional positions; - (ee) "carve out" any equity option or stock index option with its associated underlying and incorporate the relevant position in the measure of general market risk. - (h) For matters relating to foreign exchange risk a central counterparty must follow the principles set out below: - (i) Based on the relevant requirements specified in this sub-regulation, a central counterparty must in the calculation of its minimum required amount of capital relating to foreign exchange risk, separately calculate- - (aa) its exposure in respect of each relevant single foreign currency; - (bb) the risks inherent in its mix of all relevant long and short positions in different